I’m a student teaching students.

 So, in the summer of 2015 I took the summer to get my CELTA certification through International House in Prague, Czech Republic and then returned to Shanghai to start teaching with EF AP.

 I spent two years teaching at Shanghai University; teaching subjects such as Academic Writing, Public Speaking and Western Culture.
 It was a challenging 2 years and I learned a lot.
 In 2017, it was time to move on and start a new adventure.

 After receiving a job offer at the American School of Wroclaw, my partner and I moved to Wrocław, Poland in the summer of 2017.
-At ASW I have been working as the Primary Department Coordinator as well as teaching English and Social Studies to 4th, 5th and 6th grade students.
-This has been a challenging year and a half as I have taken on more of an administrator role and less of a teaching role.
-It has been intense and difficult and I have learned a lot about myself and learned from many mistakes but this time here has been a gift.
-I am thankful for everything I have been able to achieve so far.
+At ASW I worked as the Primary Department Coordinator as well as taught English and Social Studies to 4th, 5th and 6th grade students.
+It was a challenging two years as I took on more of an administrator role and less of a teaching role.

 In June of 2019 Luis and I planned to make a move to the UK but I would need to move first to settle down and comply with the very long list of requirements from the British Home Office for Luis to apply for permanent residence on a partnership visa.
 I am now working as an EFL Teacher at EF in Oxford and Luis is teaching at an International school in Warsaw.
 This period of dealing with a long distance relationship is not easy but we are dealing with it as best we can.